 It is the policy of the Kauffman School to maintain a safe learning environment for all students.
 The Kauffman School prohibits any and all forms of unlawful harassment and discrimination because of race, color, sex, national origin, ethnicity, disability, sexual orientation, or perceived sexual orientation.
 It shall be a violation of school policy for any student, teacher, administrators, or other school personnel of this school to harass or unlawfully discriminate against a student through conduct of a sexual nature, or regarding race, color, national origin, ethnicity, disability, sexual orientation, or perceived sexual orientation as defined by school policy.
-It shall also be a violation of school policy for any teacher, This document is for informational purposes.
-The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc.

-administrator, or other school personnel of the Kauffman School to tolerate sexual harassment or harassment because of a student's race, color, national origin, ethnicity, disability, sexual orientation, or perceived sexual orientation, as defined by school policy, by a student, teacher, administrator, other school personnel, or by any third parties who are participating in, observing, or otherwise engaged in activities, including sporting events and other extracurricular activities, under the auspices of the school.
+It shall also be a violation of school policy for any teacher, administrator, or other school personnel of the Kauffman School to tolerate sexual harassment or harassment because of a student's race, color, national origin, ethnicity, disability, sexual orientation, or perceived sexual orientation, as defined by school policy, by a student, teacher, administrator, other school personnel, or by any third parties who are participating in, observing, or otherwise engaged in activities, including sporting events and other extracurricular activities, under the auspices of the school.
 For purposes of school policy, sexual harassment is defined as unwelcome sexual advances or requests for sexual favors, can be verbal or physical, and contains one or more of the following elements: